Best Ways to Use Pears in Cooking

 • Baking: Pears are fantastic in pies, tarts, or cakes.
 Their natural sweetness and moisture make them ideal for baked goods, though you may want to peel them depending on the texture you’re aiming for in your final dish.

 • Roasting and Grilling: Roasted or grilled pears are a great addition to savory dishes or as a side.
-The heat caramelizes the sugars in the pears, creating a rich, sweet flavor that pairs wonderfully with meats like pork or chicken.
-For roasted dishes, peeling is optional, but leaving the skin on adds fiber and helps hold the pear's shape.
+The heat caramelizes the sugars, creating a rich, sweet flavor that pairs wonderfully with meats like pork or chicken.
+Peeling is optional, but leaving the skin on adds fiber and helps hold the pear's shape.

 • Salads: Fresh pear slices add crunch and sweetness to salads.
 Pair them with arugula, blue cheese, or walnuts for a balance of flavors.
 If you’re concerned about the pear’s skin being too tough or chewy, peel it before adding to the salad.

-• Savory Dishes: Pears can shine in savory recipes, too.
-Roasted pears in a balsamic glaze or used in a stuffing can complement meats and other robust flavors.
+• Savory Dishes: Pears can shine in savory recipes too.
+Roasted pears in a balsamic glaze or used in a stuffing complement meats and other robust flavors.
 In these dishes, peeling is often optional, depending on your preference for texture.

 Peel or Not to Peel?